gadfly361/reagent-seed/README.md

 $ lein cljsbuild auto
 ```

-Start a repl and type the following.
+Start a repl and type the following:

 ```
 (run!)
 ```

-Open a browser and go to [localhost:8080](localhost:8080).
+Open a browser and go to *localhost:8080*.
 You should see your reagent application!

 If you want to start a brepl, type the following: